-Firewall Mode Security Context
+Firewall Mod Firewall Mode Security Context

 Multiple

 Command Mode Routed Transparent Single Context System

 Privileged EXEC • • • • •

 Because debugging output is assigned high priority in the CPU process, it can render the system unusable.
-For this reason, use debug commands only to troubleshoot specific problems or during troubleshooting sessions with Cisco technical support staff.
+For this reason, use debug commands only to troubleshoot specific problems or during troubleshooting sessions with Cisco TAC.
 Moreover, it is best to use debug commands during periods of lower network traffic and fewer users.
 Debugging during these periods decreases the likelihood that increased debug command processing overhead will affect system use.

-This command should be used only under the supervision of Cisco technical support staff.
+This command should be used only under the supervision of Cisco TAC.